r3it/docs-customine.gusuku.io/content/actions/field_mapping.en.md

 A screen similar to the one shown will pop up.

-The right side represents the field of the record to export.
-The displayed fields are only those that can be set to a value.
-Fields that cannot be set, such as Record Number, are not displayed.
+The right side represents the fields of records to export.
+The fields shown are limited to those that can set values.
+Fields that cannot be set, such as Record Number, are displayed.Sen.

 Describe the value you want to set in “Value to set”.